NeVerTools/MOCO/docs/source/howto.rst

 .. _main_xml_howto:

-The System Description (High Level XML file)
+The System Description (Main XML file)
 ---------------------------------------------

 This file references all the components defining the system, including the Behavior Tree, its plugins and the additional nodes that might be running on the side.